Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Ultra-light, ultra-thin, and highly maneuverable, Global knives are known for their deceptively simple design and craftsmanship.
 Stamped from a single plate of Cromova 18 stainless steel and strengthened with 18 percent chromium, the Global G-2 isn’t a knife for the faint of heart (or hand).
 If you know what you’re doing and are confident enough in your knife skills to know you won’t be dropping it every few seconds, the G-2 is the perfect knife for once you’ve gotten the basics down and want to step it up to the next level.

-The one drawback of the single-stamp design is that the Global G-2 is extremely fragile, and can easily lose its tip or edge if you even look at it the wrong way.
+The one drawback of the single-stamp design of this Japanese knife is that the Global G-2 is extremely fragile, and can easily lose its tip or edge if you even look at it the wrong way.
 That said, many chefs prefer ultra-light knives for the sake of raw precision, which the G-2 has to give out in spades.
+Chop up those veggies and make a dish in the best toaster oven.

 Stamped vs. Forged